 Sending Spam Emails

 Anyone who has had an email account must have come across spam emails.
 Spam emails are unavoidable.
-Hackers often use compromised sites to send hundreds of thousands of spam emails for purposes like acquiring bank credentials or selling illegal drugs, etc. Most of the time, websites owners are unaware that their website has been hacked and it’s being used to send spam emails.
+Hackers often use compromised sites to send hundreds of thousands of spam emails for purposes like acquiring bank credentials or selling illegal drugs, etc. Most of the time, website owners are unaware that their website has been hacked and it’s being used to send spam emails.
 Hackers like to keep it that way because the moment the site owner finds out they’ll clean the site, wipe off backdoors and the hacker will no longer be able to access the site nor use its resources.

 Storing Illegal Files

 Sometimes hackers store millions of files like shareware, mp3 videos, pirated movies that tend to take up a lot your website disk space.
 When these files are run on your server, they tend to bog down your site.
 When web hosts find out they suspend the hacked site and Google blacklists the site.
 This means you lose organic traffic and your reputation takes a hit.

 In today’s time, the most popular cryptocurrency is Bitcoin.
 It’s generated through a process called ‘mining.’
 Over the last few years, Bitcoin has become such a rage that the hacking community has taken a particular interest in it, especially individuals who want to get rich quickly.
-For this purpose, they break into websites and install cryptocurrency miners that generate cryptocurrency every time a visitor requests for a page of the hacked site.
+For this purpose, they break into websites and install cryptocurrency miners that generate cryptocurrency every time a visitor requests a page of the hacked site.
 This has adverse effects on the website like if Google finds out, the hacked site will be blacklisted.

 On the internet, there are restrictions on a few pharmaceutical drugs which prompts some drug companies to hacks websites, manipulates search results with spammy keywords and fills its pages with illegal drug advertisements.
 They do it to take advantage of the visitors to your website who’d be repulsed and never visit your site again.
-Or they’ll click through the ad which will further the drug company’s gain.
+Or they’ll click on the ad and will be redirected to the hacker’s website.

 3. Accessing Information